-I have a personal story that, believe it or not, illustrates why partnering with a marketing agency could be one of the smartest decisions you’ll make for your business.
+I have a personal story that I believe illustrates why partnering with a marketing agency could be one of the smartest decisions you’ll make for your business.

 After the surgery I had a long, nerve-wracking weekend of recovery at home, waiting with my family for the results we knew wouldn’t be ready until the following week.

 Almost immediately, I started receiving ads on my Facebook and Instagram feeds from the same hospital where I’d just had surgery, ads with headlines that read: “You Have Breast Cancer.
 It Doesn’t Have You.”
 Another headline read: “The Journey Is Yours.
 But Not Yours Alone.”

 I was taken aback, to say the least.
 What is happening?
 Do Facebook and Instagram know something about my personal health that I don’t?
 Were my private test results being used to target me for advertising?!?